 About Marqueece Harris-Dawson

-Councilmember Marqueece Harris-Dawson was sworn into office on July 1, 2015, to represent the Eighth District.
-Within his first 18 months as a Councilmember, he authored Proposition HHH, a $1.2 billion bond for permanent supportive housing, the largest investment towards ending homelessness in the nation.
-The Councilmember has authorized more affordable housing than anywhere in the city in his first two years in office.
-On the City Council, Harris-Dawson is a supporter of equity issues like homelessness, jobs, clean streets, and community policing.
-As a long-time community organizer in South LA, Harris-Dawson relies on his deep roots and relationships.
+City Councilmember Marqueece Harris-Dawson proudly represents the Eighth District of Los Angeles and chairs the city’s Planning Land Use and Management committee.
+City Councilmember, Harris-Dawson has introduced policies that combat homelessness, create quality jobs, clean streets, and encourage community policing.
+Within his first 18 months as a Councilmember, he authored Proposition HHH, a $1.2 billion bond for permanent supportive housing, the largest investment towards ending homelessness in the nation and has authorized more affordable housing than anywhere in the city in his first two years in office.

-Councilmember Harris-Dawson was honored with various community commendations, recognition, and awards such as the coveted Do Something “BRICK” Award, The Wellness Foundation Sabbatical Award, the NAACP Man of Valor Award, Durfee Foundation’s Stanton Fellowship, and Liberty Hill Foundation’s Upton Sinclair Award.
+Councilmember Harris-Dawson has received various community commendations, recognition, and awards such as the coveted Do Something “BRICK” Award, The Wellness Foundation Sabbatical Award, the NAACP Man of Valor Award, Durfee Foundation’s Stanton Fellowship, and Liberty Hill Foundation’s Upton Sinclair Award.
 He also served as a board member for the Liberty Hill Foundation.
 He holds a certificate in Nonprofit Management from Stanford’s Graduate School of Business and is an Aspen Institute Pahara Fellow.

 Marqueece grew up in South Los Angeles and proudly resides there with his wife Karrie.
 They strongly believe in the community’s power to create a better tomorrow by organizing and working together.